How to Pay for Retirement Homes

 The Age Amount

 For anyone with a net income less than $82,353, the federal government allows you to claim the Age Amount on line 301 of your tax return.
 If your income was $35,466 or less you can claim the max amount $7,033.
-For amounts in between those wo figures there is a Federal Worksheet to help you calculate the tax credit you will receive.4
+For amounts in between those two figures there is a Federal Worksheet to help you calculate the tax credit you will receive.4 Essentially, it comes to $6,845 minus 15% of the amount by which your income exceeds $35,466.

 Also note that you can transfer all or part of this Age Amount to a spouse or common-law partner, or conversely you can claim all or part of your spouse's or partner's Age Amount.
 The CRA offers more about amounts transferred from your spouse or common-law partner.